 Evaluating the cost of Foster Web Marketing

-One good thing is that this cost isn’t being paid for ancillary services one has to buy to get another product.
+One good thing is that this cost isn’t paying ancillary services one has to buy to get another product.
 The company doesn’t have packages with a set price.
-Instead they will put together a customized quote based on your needs and put together a list of services meant to help you meet your goals.
+Instead, they’ll put together a customized quote based on your needs and a list of services meant to help you meet your goals.

 Analyzing the SEO potential of Foster Web Marketing

-The Foster websites I reviewed were better optimized for search than the ones I analyzed from Scorpion, Justia, and AVVO.
-A number of the issues I cited with those offerings were not present in Foster’s products.
+The Foster websites I reviewed were better optimized for search than those I analyzed from Scorpion, Justia, and AVVO.
+A number of the issues I cited with those offerings weren’t present in Foster’s products.
 Foster’s websites performed better when analyzed under Google’s page speed analyzer.
-Also, Foster did a better job of structuring the <H> elements in each page and had better formatted meta descriptions.
+Also, Foster did a better job of structuring the <H> elements in each page and had better-formatted meta descriptions.

-This was common on all three sites I reviewed and is frowned upon by Google.
+This was common on all three websites I reviewed and is frowned upon by Google.
 This was also a problem with Justia and Scorpion Web Design.

 Foster Web Marketing and the changing web environment

 All of the sites I reviewed from Foster utilized a responsive design.
 This is Google’s preferred approach to mobile.
 This is highly important for the reasons explained in my article on how Google is cracking down on mobile-friendliness.

-The biggest thing to stress about Foster is that they offer individualized coaching and support for those who wish to utilize such services.
-This is an approach I really stress to attorneys seeking a website designer/consultant and I think this sets the company apart from Scorpion, Justia, and AVVO.
+The most significant factor about Foster that makes them stand out is they offer individualized coaching and support.
+This is an approach I stress to attorneys seeking a website designer or consultant.
+I think their personalization of services sets the company apart from Scorpion, Justia, and AVVO.